shoui520/shoui520.github.io/docs/routine.md

 There is no time limit for these tasks.

-Some you might not even be able to do months or years down the line!
+Some you might not even be able to do until months or years down the line!

 Nevertheless I highly recommend you do them.